5 natural remedies for womb health.

 - Hysterectomy – removal of the uterus

-5 nutrients to support womb health
+5 nutrients to support your womb

 Magnesium: The average adult female requires between 280 and 300 milligrams of magnesium daily.
 If you suffer from fibroids or any uterine disorder you may need more than the recommended amount, although you should discuss the proper dosage with a qualified nutrition or naturopathic practitioner .
 Magnesium is found in foods like leafy greens, nuts, tofu, legumes, potatoes with the skin on, whole grains but you can also take it via a supplement and transdermally (Epsom Salts and transdermal sprays and oils).
 Magnesium glycinate, malate and citrate.

 Infertility: Magnesium can relax spasms in fallopian tubes that prevent the implantation of a fertilized egg in the uterus.